Logo 3 120

 KSC QUIZ NIGHT AT ST MARY’S PARISH ROOMS

-Our next quiz night will be on Monday 12th May at 8pm in St Mary’s parish rooms
+Our next quiz night will b eled by Fr David ,on Monday 10th November at 8pm in St Mary’s parish rooms .
+Everyone welcome - come and join the fun and evening with friends .

 FOREIGN CURRENCIES, PENNIES, MEDALS AND GOLD